Armagh ease past Down to set up Derry Ulster final

 However, Down, despite going into the game with morale high after their win last weekend over struggling Donegal, weren't good enough to exploit Armagh's lack of intensity.

-The Mournemen had plenty of the ball in the first half but they fired five wides - all from scoreable positions - in addition to dropping two shot short into Ethan Rafferty's palms.
+The Mournemen had plenty of the ball in the first half but they fired five wides - all from scoreable positions - in addition to dropping two shots short into Ethan Rafferty's palms.

-A Pat Havern free did give Down a second-minute lead but Eugene Branagan missed an opportunity to extend their advantage before Armagh hit back to move 0-3 to 0-1 ahead as Aidan Forker's leveller was followed by a Jason Duffy score and Rory Grugan free.
+A Pat Havern free did give Down a second-minute lead but Eugene Branagan missed an opportunity to extend their advantage before Armagh hit back to move 0-3 to 0-1 ahead as Aidan Forker's leveller was followed by a Jason Duffy score and a Rory Grugan free.

 Grugan's score came after Duffy had hit the crossbar with a looping goal attempt, with the Orchard men looking fortunate to be awarded a free by referee Conor Lane following the subsequent scramble.

-It was then Down's turn to be given a contentious free, which Havern pointed in the 19th minute, only for Armagh's first goal to arrive two minutes later as Murnin outjumped Niall Kane to net in trademark fashion.
+It was then Down's turn to be given a contentious free, which Havern pointed in the 19th minute, only for Armagh's first goal to arrive two minutes later as Murnin outjumped Niall Kane to fist to the net in trademark fashion.

 Another Havern free was quickly followed by Armagh's second goal at the other end as McPartlan, inexplicably, was allowed to waltz past three Down players before rifling past Kane.

-But instead of pushing on, Armagh went back into their shell for the remainder of the first period as Ryan Johnston finally managed a Down score from play before further Patrick Branagan and Liam Kerr points cut the half-time margin to 2-4 to 0-6 after Conor O'Neill added to the Orchard men's total.
+But instead of pushing on, Armagh went back into their shell for the remainder of the first period as Ryan Johnston finally managed a Down score from play before further Patrick Branagan and Liam Kerr points cut the half-time margin to 2-4 to 0-6 after Conor O'Neill had added to the Orchard men's total.

-McGeeney's half-time words did stir Armagh following the resumption as Jemar Hall and Murnin added scores from play before Mackin's goal ended the game as a contest.
+McGeeney's words did stir Armagh following the resumption as Jemar Hall and Murnin added scores from play before Mackin's goal ended the game as a contest.

 The Camlough man seemed to get the faintest of touches to a long ball from Crossmaglen star O'Neill, who had been a late inclusion in Armagh's starting line-up after his recent injury problems.

-O'Neill, like several of his colleagues, was subdued in the first half but he finished the match strongly as he cut inside from the right flank before outfoxing Kane with a clever dinked finish.
+O'Neill, like several of his colleagues, was subdued in the first half but he finished the match strongly as he cut inside from the right flank before outfoxing Kane with a clever dinked finish for Armagh's fourth goal.

-Down hit five late points but the job was done for Armagh.
+Down hit five late points but the job was done for Armagh, although man-of-the-match Murnin hobbling off in the closing stages was a concern for the Orchard men.

+Subs: R McQuillan for Hall 50 mins, Connaire Mackin for Crealey 35, S Campbell for McPartlan 50, A Nugent for Turbitt 55, C Cumiskey for Murnin 60.

-Subs: S Magill, J Morgan, B McCambridge, R McQuillan, C Cumiskey, C Higgins, Connaire Mackin, S Sheridan, S Campbell, A Nugent, O Conaty.
+Not used: S Magill, J Morgan, B McCambridge, C Higgins, S Sheridan, O Conaty.

+Subs: A Doherty for McAleenan 48, R Carr for P Branagan, A Gilmore for Annett 40, S Johnston for E Branagan 40, E Brown for Poland 57.

-Subs: C Smyth, A Doherty, R Carr, P Branagan, C Fitzpatrick, A Gilmore, A Morgan, J Johnston, S Johnston, G Collins, E Brown.
+Not used: C Smyth, A Morgan, C Fitzpatrick, J Johnston, G Collins.

 Referee: C Lane (Cork)